Nikolai Kapustin: The paradox of written-out improvisation

-Kapustin regarded himself as a composer rather than a jazz musician: "I was never a jazz musician.
+Despite his works sounding exactly like spontaneous jazz improvisations, the most striking paradox of Kapustin's music is his complete rejection of actual improvisation.
+Every single note, articulation, dynamic, and swung rhythm is meticulously written out.
+He stated: "I was never a jazz musician.
 I never tried to be a real jazz pianist, but I had to do it because of the composing.
 I'm not interested in improvisation – and what is a jazz musician without improvisation?
 All my improvisations are written, of course, and they became much better; it improved them."